 There are no statutory regulations concerning minimum wages.
 However, wage levels and minimum wages are generally laid down in collective bargaining agreements.
-For some specific sectors, collective agreements are generally applicable to everyone who works in the sector, regardless of whether they are party to the agreement.
-Examples of such sectors are construction sites, cleaning workers, agriculture and electricians.
+For some specific sectors, the salaries laid down in the collective agreements also apply to employers in the sector without the collective agreement.
+Examples of such sectors are construction, cleaning, shipbuilding and seafood production.
 The collective agreements are only generally applicable in relation to pay and working conditions.
-The objective of generally applicable agreements is to prevent foreign workers from being given poorer pay and working conditions for foreign workers, than that which is otherwise common in Norway.
+The objective of generally applicable agreements is to prevent lower pay and working conditions for foreign workers, than that which is otherwise common in Norway.

-3. Maximum Working Time
+Maximum Working Week

-As a general basis the maximum normal working hours shall not exceed nine hours per twenty-four hours and forty hours per seven days.
-For certain groups such as shift work, the normal working hours shall be less.
+In general, the maximum normal working hours shall not exceed nine hours in twenty-four hours and forty hours in seven days.
+For certain groups, such as shift workers, the normal working hours shall be less.
 Upon agreement between the employer and the employee, the maximum normal working hours can be calculated as an average over a maximum of fifty-two weeks, but with a limit of ten ordinary hours of work per twenty-four hours, and forty-eight hours per seven days.
-The Working Environment Act also gives employees the right to flexible working hours insofar as this does not cause considerable inconvenience to the employer.
+Employees also have the right to flexible working hours insofar as this does not cause considerable inconvenience to the employer.
 However, these rules shall not apply to employees in leading positions or employees in particular independent positions.

 Employer’s Obligation to Provide a Healthy and Safe Workplace